frajaona/android-challenge/README.md

 ## <a name="criterios_avaliacao"/>Evaluation criteria:

 - Quality is better than quantity
-- Avoid unnecessary network requests.
+- Avoid unnecessary method calls.
 Examples:
     - Image caching
-    - Try to handle layout on device rotation
+    - Layout handling on device rotation
 - Use of SDK versions compatible with Google Play
 - Maintain a consistent navigation structure, be it tabs or sliding menus
 - Compatibility and good use of additional libraries: Support Library v4, Appcompat v7, Design Library.